emojicode/emojicode.github.io/src/reference/callables.md

 Strawberry?
 ```

-You cannot capture method calls on value types.
+You cannot capture method calls on value types as capturing value type

->!H Capturing value type methods would be dangerous as the value type’s
+methods would be dangerous since the value type’s storage could go out of scope
->!H storage could go out of scope while the callable is retained.
+while the callable is retained.